January 3, 2012 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Lost Power to Outlet

 Dave’s Reply:

-Thanks for your electrical question Dwayne.
+Thanks for your electrical repair question Dwayne.

-Background: Dwayne, a Student from Queens, NY-USA
+Background: Dwayne, a Student from Queens, New York, USA.

 - The reason why part of the outlet circuit works while another part loses power is mainly due to a problem where the circuit wiring has experienced a separation with the circuit wiring.